LYME TESTS DON’T AGREE

 Why There Was Resistance to Replacing Western Blot

-The concern was not whether Western blot was imperfect—it clearly was—but whether the proposed alternative had demonstrated superior clinical performance.
+The question was not whether Western blot was imperfect—but whether the replacement was truly better.

 The Sensitivity Problem With Both Approaches

-What Actually Happened: FDA Clearance and Clinical Adoption
+What Actually Happened: FDA Clearance and Clinical Use

-Western blot provides antigen-specific band information, while MTTT offers standardization and automation.
-However, both detect antibodies rather than active infection.
+Western blot provides antigen-specific band data, while MTTT offers greater standardization.

 Why Clinical Judgment Still Matters